 Beginning with a year-long lease of the Cambridge Theatre in 1951-2, Daubeny brought a wealth of international performance to the London stage.

 But his ultimate achievement was the World Theatre Seasons at the Aldwych Theatre.
 It was here that he gave a platform to companies from Europe, Asia, Africa and North America.

 On this tour we see some of the theatres Daubeny used to stage many ground-breaking productions.
-As we do, we hear of both his triumphs and his less successful moments, in his own words.
+As we do, we hear of both his triumphs and his less successful moments in his own words.

 The tour features readings from Daubeny’s reminiscences My World of Theatre.
 Published in 1971, they give a unique insight into London’s theatrical scene in the post-War decades.

 Details – Peter Daubeny’s World of Theatre

 Please go to What’s On? to see whether this tour is currently on offer, and for booking details

-MEET: In front of the church of St Anselm and St Cecilia, Kingsway (turn left outside Holborn Underground Station)
+MEET: In front of the church of St Anselm and St Cecilia, Kingsway (turn left out of Holborn Underground Station)